Compare & book Classic cruising(5,774)

 Enjoy a black-tie night

 While many cruise lines have veered away from the traditional black-tie night in favour of a more casual, laid-back, modern approach, many classic cruise lines – like Cunard – still give guests the chance to don their finest.
-There are usually a handful of black-tie (formal) nights per cruise, where you will be expected to dress up if dining in certain venues.
-A black-tie night is a fantastic opportunity to dig out your finery and dress to the nines and is all part of embracing the classic cruise experience.
+There are usually a handful of black-tie (formal) nights per cruise, where you will be expected to dress up when dining in certain venues.
+A black-tie night is a fantastic opportunity to dig out your finery and dress to the nines, and is all part of embracing the classic cruise experience.

 Shuffleboard and other deck games